kazurayam/BrowserMobProxyInKatalonStudio/README.md

 	return result
 }

-// apply the templates which drive Jayway JsonPath WebUI.callTestCase(findTestCase("Test Cases/main/post-process/HAR Transform"),
+// apply the templates to transform the input into the output WebUI.callTestCase(findTestCase("Test Cases/main/post-process/HAR Transform"),
 					[
 						"inputHar": inputHar,